ThomasGallagher1/FPGA-Project/index.md

 ## **Project Development**
 ### **Initial Idea's**
 Undertaking this project I had many problems and roadblocks that I had to face and adapt to create a fully functional project.
-These issues I will be discussing future.
+These issues I will be discussing further.

 ### **ATU Security Updates**
 Recently ATU have updated their network security to avoid and prevent hacks which could corrupt the University.
 However, this has created problems for students as some students are randomly targetted for breaching security protocols which is untrue.
 I was one of these cases.